-Promoting oral health and having fun happen daily at the Silverhill dental Clinic for Dentistry.
+We promote oral health and having fun days at the Silverhill dental Clinic for kids dentistry.

 At Silverhill dental Clinic, parents find a warm and welcoming place where children come first.

-So when parents come here, they need to know that we care about children.
+So when parents come here, they must know we care about children.

 It’s not a place to be scared of.
 It’s a place to have good people care for you and your teeth.